Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 - Let them solve problems.

-- Do what you can to help them bring out their emotional reasoning.
-Because for many, they don’t have that down to a fine art just yet.
+- Do what you can to help them bring out their emotions because for many INTJs, they don’t have feelings down to a fine art just yet.

 - They are fans of acts of service.
 Do something good.
 Help them to believe in humanity again.

 - Let them be a villain for a little while.
-It might be more of a fantasy of theirs than you think.
+It’s likely just a fantasy to them. ;)